MichaelJGW/RedVue/README.md

 # RedVue
-RedVue is a state management system that is easy to use, setup, and supports TypeScript out of the box.
+RedVue is Redux in a Style inspired by Vuex.

 ## Quick Start